 💉 What About ICU?

 ICU nursing (intensive care) is a totally different ballgame.
-You’ll typically care for 1-2 critically ill patients, monitoring complex conditions minute-to-minute.
+You’ll typically care for 1-2 critically ill patients, monitoring complex conditions minute by minute.
 Think ventilators, vasopressors, central lines, and critical lab shifts that need action now.

 It’s intense, highly technical, and pretty emotionally heavy at times… but also deeply rewarding.
 If you love digging into pathophys, thinking several steps ahead, and managing high-acuity situations, ICU may be the right fit for you.